The Trust-Forum project

 Registration

-In any case, inviter and invited should automatically appear
+existing user, inviter and invited should automatically appear in

 Invitation tree is recorded, to be tracked by administrator for